 - Help you recover from injury and safely transition from a physical therapy program

-With our small group private training session membership, you can choose the number of sessions you would like to attend each week.
-For these sessions, your trainer will use Pilates equipment to help teach the principles of the method at a level appropriate for your group.
+With our small group classes you’ll have the format of a group class with the perks of a small class size.
+As a small group training member, you can choose the number of sessions you would like to attend each week.
+For these sessions, your trainer will use Pilates equipment, including the Pilates Reformer and Chair, to help teach the principles of the method at a level appropriate for your group.
 We will help you choose Pilates classes that will challenge you safely and allow you to receive the maximum benefit.

-To learn more about our pricing and membership options, click the button below:
+To learn more about our classes and pricing options, click the button below:

 Frequently Asked Questions About Pilates